zenOSmosis/phantom-core/README.md

   - Add global setImmediate regardless of context.
 To use in a browser, require PhantomCore somewhere in the program before calling setImmediate.
   - Add version reporting as static method: PhantomCore.getPhantomCoreVersion()
   - Deprecate optional isReady parameter; using isAsync instead
+  - Base PhantomCore off of DestructibleEventEmitter
+  - Implement default auto-bind support to PhantomCore classes and derivatives (can be disabled by setting hasAutomaticBindings to false in constructor options)
+  - TODO: Add stack support and registerShutdownHandler (which uses stack support)

 TODO: Build out this documentation